fsprojects/Z3Fs/README.md

 - Examine difficult modules including uninterpreted functions and bit-vectors.
 - Rearrange modules; many functions are in wrong places.
 - Rewrite ToString() for pretty-printing.
+- Standardize the use of %A and %O.